 6. Store Your Perfume

 Proper care is crucial for perfume, as exposure to light, heat, and humidity can affect its composition and shorten its lifespan.
+To ensure you always have the best perfume for all occasions at your disposal, it’s important to store your fragrances correctly.
 Keep your scents in a cool, dark place, away from direct sunlight and excessive temperatures.
+This not only preserves the fragrance but also extends its longevity, ensuring you can enjoy your favorite perfume for months or even years without losing its original charm.

 Fragrance oils are more concentrated and produce longer-lasting aromas than alcohol-based alternatives.
 Here’s how to experiment with them: